hpottier/Bgp-At-Doors-of-Autonomous-Systems-is-Simple/P3/Instructions.md

 brctl addif br0 eth? #eth1 for route 2, eth0 for router 4
 ```

-Start vtysh (the frrouting configuraton tool) and get into config mode
+Start vtysh (the frrouting configuraton tool) and get into config mode.
 ```
 vtysh
-config t
+conf t
 ```
-Paste the corresponding configuration in each router
+Paste the corresponding configuration in each router.

 ## Router 2
 ```